Get a year of super-useful advice

-The cost of planning an autumn day out can stack up, but with English Heritage’s latest giveaway, you can visit a popular UK historic site without spending a penny on admission fees.
+The cost of planning an autumn day out can stack up, but with English Heritage’s latest giveaway, you can visit a popular UK historic site without paying any admission fees.

-The free family pass, worth up to £40, covers up to two adults and three children, or one adult and four children, to visit an English Heritage property across England, Scotland, and Wales until 2 November.
+The free family pass, worth up to £50, covers up to two adults and three children, or one adult and four children, to visit an English Heritage property across England, Scotland and Wales until 14 June.

-You’ll need to sign up fast, though — there are just 124,000 passes to be claimed between now and the deadline of 13 October across the Daily Mirror and Daily Express websites plus some regional online newspapers.
+You’ll need to sign up fast, though – there are just 30,000 passes to be claimed between now and the deadline of 17 May across the Reach plc newspapers and sites, including the Daily Mirror, Daily Express and some regional papers.

-It would usually cost around £25 - £40, but with the current offer, a family can visit for nothing.
+It would usually cost up to £50 per family, but with the current offer a family can visit for nothing.
 Kids must be 17 or under.
 Under-fives always have free admission.

 The giveaway is limited to one pass per household.